+'''

 interarrivalTime.setMu(5.5);

+'''

 Although this example really does the same thing as the direct reference, there are important distinctions.
 First, in our function call we simply "passed" the value of 5.5 to the object.
 Second, we didn't tell the object how to change the attribute mu.
-The object has a function written by the designer of the Exponential class that causes the mean parameter to change.
-Notice the user of the function does not need to know how the function inside the class works.
+The object's function written by the designer of the Exponential class causes the mean parameter to change.
+The user of the function does not need to know how the function inside the class works.
 In fact, the class designer could change the internal name of mu to expMean within the class, and all exiting user code would remain the same.
-This encapsulation of the data is extremely important in OOS.
-Also, the same message can be made to respond to several different message value types is often referred to as "polymorphism."
+Further, the same message can be made to respond to several different message value types, a feature often referred to as "polymorphism."